bezzad/CaptchaGenerator/src/CaptchaGeneratorApp/README.md

-# CaptchaGenerator
+# Captcha Generator
-CaptchaGenerator is a simple cross-platform NuGet package for generating image captcha.
+Captcha Generator is a simple cross-platform library for generating image captcha.

 ## Features